Lewis-Matt/database-exercises/notes/jsp.md

 In the shopping cart example, we use the c:if tag to display a special message if an item is on sale.

 https://docs.oracle.com/javaee/5/jstl/1.1/docs/tlddocs/c/tld-summary.html

+### Misc tag notes
+    - Custom tags can be used to set a variable (c:set), iterate over a collection of locale names (c:forEach), and conditionally insert HTML text into the response (c:if, c:choose, c:when, c:otherwise).

+    - jsp:setProperty is another standard element that sets the value of an object property.

+    - A function (f:equals) tests the equality of an attribute and the current item of a collection.
+(A built-in == operator is usually used to test equality.)